A wise man once told me to always “speak my truth.” He told me that my voice was beautiful, and that what I had to say was powerful.

 They know this because, whenever I return home from months in the jungle, or wherever the heck I had been, and they ask me how it was, I simply hand over my journal and let them read, straight from my in- the- moment thoughts.

 Yes, it took my every ounce of courage to begin to open the vulnerability of my pages of thoughts to my loved ones, but I learned to do this for the moments I couldn’t possibly wrap my mind around enough to physically talk about.
 This was for the cacao ceremonies, desolate beaches, and endless soil, mud and jungle that I had endured, that only my every crazy thought I had documented merely in the moment could ever describe to an outsider.
 This was for those who weren’t there on my crazy cross- country hitchhiking excursions, who could now live, breath, and feel my every tangled thought through the pages within my moldy, beaten journals.
-This was for the earth, animal, and human beings who inspired me along my journeys, this was to pay it forward and inspire those nearest and dearest to me the only way I knew how; through a pen and paper.
+This was for the earth, animals, and human beings who inspired me along my journeys, this was to pay it forward and inspire those nearest and dearest to me the only way I knew how; through a pen and paper.

 So, my words were first simply painting a picture for those I was close to, those who I trusted enough to place my heart in their hands.
 I figured those were the only people whom my voice would matter to.
 I figured those were the few who would take the time to see my picture I had painted for them, and to feel from it, to allow it to move them.